andrewbasterfield/scroll-wheel/README.md

 ## Known Issues

-- **Windows Compatibility:** This firmware is **not currently working on Windows**.
-While the device is recognized, the standard `mouhid` driver fails to start it.
+- **Dual-Boot Limitations:** Currently, a single firmware image cannot support both High-Resolution scrolling on macOS whilst working on Windows due to conflicting driver requirements.
-- **Problem Code:** `0xA` (This device cannot start.)
+    - Windows users must use the standard build (`make`).
-- **Status Code:** `0xC0110004` (This often indicates that the HID Report Descriptor is considered invalid by the Windows driver.)
+    - macOS users must use the high-res build (`make MACOS=1`).

-This is a known issue being investigated.
-The device currently works as expected on Linux and macOS.
+    - Linux users can use either.